mailpoet/mailpoet/README.md

 To use our Docker-based development environment (recommended), continue with the steps below.
 If you'd like to use the plugin code directly, see details in [the plugin's readme](mailpoet/README.md).

-## 🔌 Initial setup
+## Initial setup

 1. Run `./do setup` to pull everything and install necessary dependencies.
 2. Add secrets to `.env` files in `mailpoet` and `mailpoet-premium` directories.
 Go to the Secret Store and look for "MailPoet: plugin .env"
 3. Run `./do start` to start the stack.
 4. Go to http://localhost:8888 to see the dashboard of the dev environment.

-## ✅ Additional dependencies
+### Additional dependencies

-Even though it possible to run everything using Docker, in the development workflow, it may be faster and more convenient to run some tasks outside the container.
+Even though it's possible to run everything using Docker, in the development workflow, it may be faster and more convenient to run some tasks outside the container.
 Therefore, the following tools are recommended: